hyperledger/aries-rfcs/concepts/0094-cross-domain-messaging/README.md

 ### DID, DIDDoc and Routing

-A DID owned by the Receiver is resolvable by the Sender as a DIDDoc using either a Public Ledger or using the [did:peer spec](https://dhh1128.github.io/peer-did-method-spec/index.html).
+A DID owned by the Receiver is resolvable by the Sender as a DIDDoc using either a Public Ledger or using pairwise DIDs based on the `did:peer` method.
 The related [DIDcomm DIDDoc Conventions](../../features/0067-didcomm-diddoc-conventions/README.md) RFC defines the required contents of a DIDDoc created by the receiving entity.
 Notably, the DIDDoc given to the Sender by the Receiver specifies the required routing of the message through an optional set of [mediators](../0046-mediators-and-relays/README.md).

 ### Cross Domain Interoperability